 To be an extraordinary lawyer, you need to know that legal ethics issues arise on virtually a daily basis.
 Whether it has to do with revealing confidential client information to a court, how to deal with a conflict of interest between your personal values and your representation of your client, institutional pressures that are contrary to what you believe, or a myriad of other issues, the resolution is often not intuitive.

 The Center's events discuss these issues and others in depth in an engaging environment.
 We ultimately ask the question, "will you do the right thing when no one is looking?"

-This panel will discuss the constitutional, legal, and policy issues raised by the creation of the Commission on Prosecutorial Conduct in New York in 2018, as well as the lobbying effort to create the Commission and recent amendments to the legislation.
+This panel will discuss the constitutional, legal, and policy issues raised by the creation of a Commission on Prosecutorial Conduct in New York, as well as the lobbying effort to create the Commission and recent amendments to the legislation.

 This event is co-sponsored by the Cardozo Criminal Law Society (CCLS).

-1.0 transitional/non-transitional NY CLE credits in Ethics and Professionalism available
+1.0 transitional/non-transitional NY State CLE credits in Ethics and Professionalism pending

 5/1 | Symposium on Litigation Funding and New York's Rule of Professional Conduct 5.4(a)

 As the emerging world of litigation finance grows in significance, it has come under scrutiny from those who worry about its effects on society and whether it is compatible with lawyers’ professional responsibilities.

 This panel will discuss the question of litigation funding from three perspectives.

 Additionally, the New York City Bar ethics advisory Opinion 2018-5, based on New York's Rule 5.4(a) and prohibiting non-recourse financing arrangements between lawyers and litigation funders, will be discussed.